 Crataegus fecunda Sargent.
 Common name: St. Clair Hawthorn.
 Phenology: Apr; Sep-Oct.
 Habitat: Rich forests.
-Distribution: KY, s.
-IL, and MO south to ne.
-AR, along the Mississippi and Ohio Rivers
+Distribution: Kentucky, s.
+Illinois, and Missouri south to ne.
+Arkansas, along the Mississippi and Ohio Rivers

 ID notes: Characteristic are the large (to 8 cm), sharply serrate, mostly obovate leaves, 1-2 cm, glandular petioles, large fruit (13-25 mm) and slightly hairy character of floral parts.